yuvalmGS/gigaspaces-wiki-jekyll/xap97net/space-filter-demo.markdown

 # Demo Sequence

-The demo sequence consists of: creating the relevant Space Filter, creating a [SpaceFilterConfig|SpaceFilterConfig Class] to configure the filter, starting a space with the filter integrated in it, and executing a short sequence of writing and taking Message objects into and from the space.
+The demo sequence consists of: creating the relevant Space Filter, creating a depanlinkSpaceFilterConfigtengahlink./spacefilterconfig-class.htmlbelakanglink to configure the filter, starting a space with the filter integrated in it, and executing a short sequence of writing and taking Message objects into and from the space.

 {% highlight java %}